-In the Old World tradition, every Bluebird of Happiness is signed with the name of their creator, Leo Ward, and the date made.
-The Bluebird of Happiness glass figurines are a registered trademark of Terra Studios, all rights reserved.
-Today, all of our products are created by glass artists Duane Dunn, Chad Van Brunt and Gary Carter.
+In the Old World tradition, every Bluebird of Happiness was signed with the name of their creator, Leo Ward, and the date made.
+The Bluebird of Happiness glass figurines are now a registered trademark of Terra Studios, all rights reserved.
+Today, all of our products are created by glass artists Duane Dunn and Gary Carter.
 (You may learn more about them by visiting the Glassblower page in the Gallery tab of our site.)

 Leo and his wife, Rita, a sculptor and potter, and their son, John Ward, artist, cartoonist and master potter, founded Terra Studios in 1975.
-In 2007, Leo and Rita retired; the family continues to create art at their home studios.
-Terra Studios is now owned by James Ulick, artist, musician, and entrepreneur.
+In 2007, Leo and Rita retired (the family continues to create art at their home studios,) and Terra Studios was purchased by James Ulick, artist, musician, and entrepreneur.
 Ulick is leading its transition to a nonprofit organization dedicated to using art to create a better world.

-To date, over 8 million bluebirds have been sold worldwide; many have been given as gifts to dignitaries and celebrities including former U.S. President Clinton and former Russian President Gorbachev, several Arkansas governors and numerous representatives.
+To date, over 8 million bluebirds have been sold worldwide; many have been given as gifts to dignitaries and celebrities including former U.S. President Clinton and former Russian President Gorbachev, several Arkansas governors, senators and numerous representatives.

 The Pink Bird of Hope® is a fabulous collaboration between Terra Studios and the Ozark Affiliate of Susan G. Komen.
 10% of all Pink Bird sales are donated to help find the cure!